Andalucia – 6 nights

 Day 4 - Grazalema to Benaocáz (or rest day)

-A morning walk is best along this high ridge to an abandoned farmstead in remote isolation before dropping into Benaocáz – try lunch at one of its terrace restaurants with views towards Ubrique, before getting the afternoon bus back to Grazalema (Medium: 11 km, 4 hrs, CUSs 600m).
+A morning walk is best along this high ridge to an abandoned farmstead in remote isolation before dropping into Benaocáz – try lunch at one of its terrace restaurants with views towards Ubrique, before getting a taxi (included) back to Grazalema (Medium: 11 km, 4 hrs, CUSs 600m).
 Alternative – have a look around Grazalema and its surroundings.

 Day 5 - Grazalema to Montejaque (or Benaoján)